 Here are some of the questions asked by lot of small business owners in the past couple of days:

 I did not pay myself salary but I pay myself whenever I need money, am I eligible for CEWS?
 The answer is no!
 The employee is the one for which you have had deducted source deductions and remitted to the Canada Revenue Agency.
 If you simply pay yourself a lump sum amount every month and do not make payroll deductions, you are not an employee.

 I do not have any other source of income, can I put myself on the payroll and get 75% from the government?
 The answer is again “no”!
 You must be an employee working for the corporation before March 15, 2020.

-I used to pay myself dividends and salary but there is no more business, can I increase my salary to get 75% wage subsidy?
+I used to pay myself dividends and salary but there is no more business, can I increase my salary to get a 75% wage subsidy?
 No, there is a limit on the wage subsidy per employee.
 You can get subsidy whichever is lower of below:

 - 75% of pre-crisis remuneration paid to non-arms length employees.

 Can I hire more employees to get the benefit of 75% wage subsidy?
 Yes, you can as long as they are not dealing at non-arm’s length.
-In fact, you are encouraged to hire new employees or re-hire the laid-off employees.
+In fact, you are encouraged to hire new employees or re-hire laid-off employees.

-This post is written for general discussion purposes and cannot be considered as tax advice at any point of time.
+This post is written for general discussion purposes and cannot be considered as tax advice at any point in time.
 We shall keep on updating this post with future developments.
-If you need advice, please note that Maroof HS CPA Professional Corporation do not provide any kind of phone consultation or direct messaging services to non-clients.
+If you need advice, please note that Maroof HS CPA Professional Corporation does not provide any kind of phone consultation or direct messaging services to non-clients.
 If you are not a client, please contact your tax accountant in Canada or Canada Revenue Agency.
-However, we do take an active part in Facebook discussion to help to share our knowledge.
+However, we do take an active part in the Facebook discussion to help to share our knowledge.
 You are encouraged to follow the below post and leave your questions in the comments section (no direct messages please, we have a communication overload).